fraluc06/dotfiles/README.md

     stow ghostty
     ```

-4. Installa i pacchetti con Homebrew usando il `Brewfile`:
+4. Install all Homebrew packages and casks from your `Brewfile`:

     ```bash
     brew bundle --file=~/.dotfiles/Brewfile